dortania/Wireless-Buyers-Guide/unsupported.md

 # Unsupported Chipsets

+Some Broadcom Wi-Fi cards are not supported:

+* Dell Wireless 1704 (BCM43142)

 Currently these chipsets are not offically supported in macOS(see here for possible solutions: [Where's my Intel Wifi](../misc/unsupported.md)):

 Intel Wireless AX